PhilT/minifake/README.md

 ## Usage

+### A note on using with Mocha (and probably other testing frameworks)

+This may be obvious to those that have used JS testing frameworks for a while.

 Don't assign variables in describe functions.
-Declare the variable and assign it in a beforeEach.
-Fakes will misbehave if declared like this but it's probably advisable to use beforeEach anyway.
+Only declare them in the describe and assign them in a beforeEach.
+Fakes will misbehave (due to being verified in a beforeEach) if assigned like this.
+It's probably advisable to use beforeEach to assign any variable not just fakes.

-    var expect = require('../lib/fake_expect.js'),
+    var fake = require('minifake').fake,
-        fake = require('../lib/fake.js');
+        expect = require('minifake').expect;
     ...
     var thing = fake('Thing');